Tarbosaurus: Senses

-The large size of the olfactory bulbs, as well as the terminal and olfactory nerves, suggest that Tarbosaurus had a keen sense of smell, as was also the case with Tyrannosaurus.
+The large size of the olfactory bulbs, as well as the terminal and olfactory nerves, suggest that Tarbosaurus had a highly keen sense of smell, as was also the case with Tyrannosaurus.
 The vomeronasal bulb is large and differentiated from the olfactory bulb, which was initially suggested as being indicative of a well-developed Jacobsen's organ, which was used to detect pheromones.
 This may imply that Tarbosaurus had complex mating behavior.
-However, the identification of the vomeronasal bulb has been challenged by other researchers, since they are not present in any living archosaurs.
+However, the identification of the vomeronasal bulb has been challenged by other researchers because they are not present in any living archosaurs.

 The auditory nerve was also large, suggesting good hearing, which may have been useful for auditory communication and spatial awareness.
 The nerve had a well-developed vestibular component as well, which implies a good sense of balance and coordination.
 In contrast, the nerves and brain structures associated with eyesight were smaller and undeveloped.
 The midbrain tectum, responsible for visual processing in reptiles, was very small in Tarbosaurus, as were the optic nerve and the oculomotor nerve, which controls eye movement.
-Unlike Tyrannosaurus, which had forward-facing eyes that provided some degree of binocular vision, Tarbosaurus had a narrower skull more typical of other tyrannosaurids in which the eyes faced primarily sideways.
+Unlike Tyrannosaurus, which had forward-facing eyes that provided accurate binocular vision, Tarbosaurus had a narrower skull more typical of other tyrannosaurids in which the eyes faced primarily sideways.
 All of this suggests that Tarbosaurus relied more on its senses of smell and hearing than on its eyesight.
-It has been suggested that the lack of binocular vision in Asian tyrannosaurs like Tarbosaurus might have been correlated with a greater amount of scavenging resources provided by sauropod carcasses, which might have afforded them a less active predatory lifestyle compared to the North American forms, and thus less predatory adaptations.
-However, this is contradicted by numerous lines of evidence indicating Tarbosaurus was actively preying on hadrosaurs, titanosaur sauropods, and other large bodies herbivores in its ecosystem.
+It has been suggested that the lack of binocular vision in Asian tyrannosaurs, like Tarbosaurus, might have been correlated with a greater amount of scavenging resources provided by sauropod carcasses, which might have afforded them a less active predatory lifestyle when compared to the North American forms, meaning they would need less predatory adaptations.
+However, this is contradicted by numerous lines of evidence indicating Tarbosaurus was actively preying on hadrosaurs, titanosaur sauropods, and other large bodied herbivores in its ecosystem.